davetron5000/awesome-cli-ruby/what_is_awesome/04_be_helpful.md

 !SLIDE bullets incremental
 # Be helpful
-* Help users know how to use your app
+* Help users know how to use and understand your app
-* Help users understand your app
 * Don't punish on user error - be helpful

 !SLIDE commandline smaller incremental